 Type and Number of Samples

-Professional mold inspectors usually carry out three different tests.
-The first one is the air quality control sample that is aimed at determining if the airborne levels are within the acceptable limits or are above the limit.
+Professional mold inspectors usually carry out three different tests which are evaluated in a state licensed lab.
+The first one is the indoor air quality control sample that is aimed at determining if the airborne levels are within the acceptable limits or are above the limit.
 The sample is collected by the use of an air pump and a spore trap.
-A cavity sample using a boroscope is used to determine if above limit levels exist behind the walls.
-This sample is collected whenever signs of discoloration and moisture are detected on the walls.
+A cavity sample using a borescope is used to determine if above limit levels exist behind the walls.
+This sample is collected whenever signs of discoloration and moisture detection on the walls.
 Surface samples on the other hand are collected from any surface that shows signs of infestation.
 They are done by the use of a medical swab or tape lift and are aimed at determining the source of the airborne levels.

 When to Inspect for Mold

 One good thing about mold- it is microscopic.
-Even if you don't see it you have mold in your school.
-Mold is in the natrual air outside.
+Even if you don't see it you have visible mold in your school.
+Mold is inatrually in the outside air.
 The question is whether you have allergens, toxigens, or pathogens in your house and the mold spore counts for

 Seeing mold in the cracks and corners of your walls definitely means it is growing and spreading more spores.
 Keep in mind that mold may also grow in places you cannot see, such as in your ducts or between your walls.
 It may also form colonies so tiny they escape the eye.
 A few situations should make you look for any mold problems in your house.

 If your basement flooded, roof leaked, or a broken pipe sprayed water all over the kitchen, you need to inspect for mold.
 Any place that got wet and was not quickly dried (within 24 to 48 hours) could become contaminated by mold.
 Purchasing a new home.
 There is no way to know what kind of water damage may have happened in the house you are planning to buy.
 The only way to find out if mold is present is to do a mold inspection.
 After a house has been unoccupied.
 If a house has been closed up and unoccupied for months or years, humidity could have built up inside and caused mold to grow.
 This is especially a problem in warmer areas with high humidity.
+Dehumidifers remove mositure from the air while humidifers add moisture to the air.
 After mold remediation.
 If you have gone through the often expensive and difficult steps to deal with a mold problem, regular mold inspections are a good idea to make sure you really got rid of it all.
 You see some mold.
 If you notice some green, blue, black or white stuff growing in your house, do a mold inspection to make sure you find it all.
 It might not be restricted to one location.

 As a rough guideline, a mold inspection costs about the same as a regular home inspection, the kind that is done when you purchase a new home.
 On average, mold inspection costs $300 to $400 for small to medium-sized houses (below 4,000 square feet).
 Above 4,000 square feet, the cost increases to the $700 to $900 range.
 Keep in mind that these costs are for inspection only and do not necessarily include testing.
 Skipping the unneeded #moldtesting can save you some money.